KRR-Oxford/OWL2Vec-Star/README.rst

-Note: Different from the experimental codes, the standalone command has implemented all OWL ontology relevant procedures in python with Owlready, but it also allows the user to use pre-calculated annotations/axioms/entities/projection for generating the corpus.
+Note: Different from the experimental codes, the standalone command has implemented all OWL ontology relevant procedures in python with Owlready, but it also allows the user to use pre-calculated annotations/axioms/entities/projection to generate the corpus.

 Standalone Multi
 ~~~~~~~~~~~~~~~~

 This command will embed multiple ontologies into one language model, where the documents from
 multiple ontologies will be merged.
 One use case example is embedding all the conference relevant
-ontologies of the OAEI conference track by once.
+ontologies of the OAEI conference track at once.

 Running example::